ajaykakumanu/ajay-devops-journey/Work-Experience.md

   - Infrastructure Scalability
     - Horizontal Scaling (Add more CI/CD servers or agents to handle additional load)
     - Dynamic agents using Docker Images.
+  - Concurrent builds
+    - Based on number of executors
   - Parallelism in Builds
     - Configure pipelines to run multiple jobs in parallel.
 (Ex: matrix stretegy )
     - Configure pipelines to run multiple satges in parallel (Ex : use parallel)